LIMONIC/COT5405-21sp-graph-algorithms/README.md

       ```bash
       $ java -Xmx57344m real_test <file_folder_path / graph_file_path>
       ```
-        This command simulates a designed type of graph and perform finding connected components, finding cycle, finding shorted path from all other vertices to certain vertex in sequence.
-The run time in milliseconds and peak memory usage in bytes will be printed and saved in ***<graph_type>_connectedComponents.txt***.
+        This command can make three different graphs based on the given Netflix data and perform finding connected components.
+To read all four Netflix data file, the argument is file *folder* path; To read from graph data, the argument is graph file path.
+The run time in milliseconds and peak memory usage in byte will be printed.
+The number of connected components and size of each component in the graphs will be saved in ***<graph_type>_ connectedComponents.txt***.
 Results from the testing method will also be saved in the txt file.
       <br/>
       <br/>
     * Linux: